What is your team currently focused on?

 How is Octopus Energy supporting customers through the energy crisis?

 We’ve seen bills in the US increase 25–100% over typical amounts.
-This is compounded by climate change—with more extreme weather events, customers will use more energy to keep cool in the summer and warm in the winter.
+This is compounded by climate change – with more extreme weather events, customers will use more energy to keep cool in the summer and warm in the winter.

-We’ve launched services like Intelligent Octopus, which helps customers understand when to use energy to save both money and reserve resources when the grid is at peak demand.
-In addition, we’ve tested Turn Up, Turn Out programs, which encourage customers to raise their thermostats by three degrees during high temperature hours in exchange for bill credit.
+We’ve launched services such as Intelligent Octopus, which helps customers understand when to use energy to save both money and reserve resources when the grid is at peak demand.
+In addition, we’ve tested Turn Up, Turn Out programmes, which encourage customers to raise their thermostats by three degrees during high temperature hours in exchange for bill credit.
 We’ve also dedicated a lot of our time to building a mobile app and encouraging customers to opt in to real-time alerts so they know when is the best time to use energy or to reserve.

 In the UK, the team has created a £15m fund to directly help customers in financial hardship and is looking at more innovative ways to save money, such as providing free electric blankets and renting out thermal imaging cameras to help customers insulate their homes from extreme weather.

-We purpose-built [Kraken] for energy customers, and the businesses who serve them, to enable a totally customer-centric culture while delivering rapid organizational transformation and future energy capabilities.
+We purpose-built [Kraken] for energy customers, and the businesses who serve them, to enable a totally customer-centric culture while delivering rapid organisational transformation and future energy capabilities.
 Kraken’s technology and unique operating model tackle the multitude of future energy challenges through one integrated platform and blueprint.

 Where do you think the energy industry can improve to deliver a better experience for consumers?

 The future grid will feature energy production proximate to where customers actually use power.
 But this means energy companies need to become much more consumer friendly.
-We can’t be using the energy jargon of electrical engineering—we need to create an easy experience for customers to engage with the modern energy economy.
+We can’t be using the energy jargon of electrical engineering – we need to create an easy experience for customers to engage with the modern energy economy.

 How does your recently launched US Octopus Electric Vehicles (OEV) advance your overall mission to make renewable energy affordable and accessible?

-We were granted a dealership license by the state of Texas and we think we’re the first energy company to have one.
+We were granted a dealership licence by the state of Texas, and we think we’re the first energy company to have one.
 This allows us to put the lease for electric vehicles on the same bill as the electricity used for charging.
 This is really exciting for customers because as we smart-control the vehicle for charging, we can ensure that customers are getting the lowest total cost for an EV experience.
 We’ll be rolling out the EV product as the energy business expands into more states in the coming months.